mindplay-dk/middleman/README.md

 }
 ```

-If you want to integrate with a [DI container](https://github.com/container-interop/container-interop#compatible-projects)
+If you want to integrate with an [IOC container](https://github.com/container-interop/container-interop#compatible-projects)
 you can use the `ContainerResolver` - a "resolver" is a callable which gets applied to every element in your middleware stack,
 with a signature like: